-ADA has also developed reference and educational material that provide an in-depth look, as well as focused questions and answers, on specific services that are documented and reported with their own unique CDT Codes.
-These items are on the ADA’s Coding Education web pages.
+ADA has also developed a comprehensive reference library with coding educational material for dentists.
+Here you will find videos, webinars and PDF guides that provide an in-depth look, as well as focused questions and answers, on specific services that are documented and reported with their own unique CDT Codes.
+These items are found on the ADA’s Coding Education web pages and available for purchase through the ADA Store.

 1. Why is the CDT Code updated annually?